neonspectra/Cataclysm-2040/README.md

 ## Core Supported Platforms

 As of this writing, this fork is maintained by a single person.
 As such, Cataclysm 2040 simply doesn't have the capacity to support the broad range of platforms available for Cataclysm: DDA.
-The only officially supported platforms with pre-compiled release binaries are:

-- macOS (arm64 - Apple Silicon)
+Currently, the only officially supported platform with pre-compiled release binaries is macOS (arm64 - Apple Silicon).
-- Linux (x86_64)

 No other platforms or architectures are officially supported, but you're free to use the compilation guides written for Cataclysm: DDA to build your own binaries.
 At this time, we're not in any major package managers.